DOCUMENT TSC-2026/B68 · BLOG POST 68 · CONSUMER COMMERCE · REV. 01

 moves everything.

 The reason vertical matters so much comes down to one thing: how often the customer buys again.
 Payback is a function of monthly contribution, and monthly contribution is driven by repeat rate.
 A category where people reorder every month racks up contribution fast.
-A category where people buy once every five years does not.
+A category where people buy once every few years does not.

 "Fast payback in consumables is bought with repeat purchases.
 Slow payback in durables is the price of selling something people only need once."